Mission & History

 To promote equal access to justice in Connecticut, the Connecticut Bar Foundation:

 - administers grant funding to support access to legal aid services for those who cannot afford private counsel,

 - funds scholarships, based on financial need, for Connecticut students attending law schools in the state, and

 - develops and oversees programs to enhance understanding and improvement of the law and legal institutions

 In 1994, the Foundation established the James W. Cooper Fellows as the result of a generous bequest from James W. Cooper.
-The Fellows sponsor symposia and projects that enhance understanding of the role of law in society and promote the highest ideals of the legal system.
+The Fellows sponsor projects and programs that enhance understanding of the role of law in society and promote the highest ideals of the legal system.